Sitecore-Hackathon/2024-Team-451-Unavailable-For-Legal-Reasons/README.md

 - Sitecore Module - Repeatable Newsletter Configurator: Let it be up to marketers to configure the
 - **News Mixer** Admin Interface (Sitecore or alternative): Enable *Role* to generally configure Transformers and Sources and pair them with each other

+### Restricted OpenAI usage

+In the solution a Source wrapping other sources have been added to limit the amount of content sent through to OpenAI.
+This is done to **minimize cost, rate limit usages and environmental impact** when using the **News Mixer** PoC.